 - READ the ecumenical Faith and Order document Baptism, Eucharist, and Ministry

 - READ the UCC Response to Baptism, Eucharist and Ministry (noting UCC concerns related to ministry)

 SUMMARY OF PRE-INSTITUTE ASSIGNMENTS:

-- READ the Short History of the UCC at www.ucc.org “about us”
+- READ the Short Course on the History of the UCC (if you haven’t taken the history institute)